DERWA Board appoints Jan Lee as Authority Manager

 History of DERWA Authority Managers

 Through the years, EBMUD and DSRSD employees, as well as consultants, have served as DERWA's Authority Manager.
 Previous appointees include Bert Michalczyk (beginning Sept.
 18, 1995, Technical Services Manager at DSRSD at the time); Laura Johnson (beginning Aug.
 27, 2001, Senior Civil Engineer at EBMUD at the time); Robert Whitley (beginning July 22, 2002, consultant); Robert Baker (beginning Dec.
 3, 2002, consultant); James Bewley (starting Feb.
-27, 2006, consultant); and Michael Tognolini (Starting April 1, 2016, Manager of Water Supply Improvements at EBMUD at the time).
+27, 2006, consultant); Michael Tognolini (Starting April 1, 2016, Manager of Water Supply Improvements at EBMUD at the time)); and John Rossi (starting May 20, 2019, consultant).